Summer Time (song): Background

 "Summer Time" was released amidst the COVID-19 pandemic, following a run of seventy-five consecutive live stream shows online from the band.
 Frontman James Barker reflected on the importance of summer to Canadians and wanted to spread some optimism in the pandemic summer, saying "we hope ... fans connect with that nostalgic feeling of a more relaxed state of mind".

 Critical reception

 Katie Colley of ET Canada called the song "catchy", saying it puts you in the "summer spirit".
 93.7 JR Country referred to the track as a "summer anthem" and "sunshine for your ears", noting "shimmery guitar riffs and James Barker's warm vocals".
 Chris Parton of Sounds Like Nashville said the song is "purpose built for fun in the sun" with "breezy guitars" and "a foot-tapping beat", noting Barker's "bright, carefree vocal".

 Commercial performance

 "Summer Time" reached a peak of No. 15 on Billboard Canada Country chart, marking the band's eighth Top 20 hit.
 It also charted at No. 24 on the Hot Canadian Digital Songs chart in the week after its release.
+The song has been certified Gold by Music Canada.